TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 ::::::

+In fact, the proof of {prf:ref}`Prop:GeomLinTrans:RotsAreLinTrans` only uses the fact that rotations preserve the inner product.
+It therefore also shows that reflections are linear transformations, but we have already established that using a simpler argument.

-There is a convenient description of the standard matrices for rotations in the plane.
+The name *rotation* is inspired by the following observation about rotations in the plane.

 ::::::{prf:proposition}

-For any $\theta$, the rotation over $\theta$ in the plane has standard matrix
+For any real number $\theta$, the rotation over the angle $\theta$ in the plane has standard matrix

 $$